We are continually updating this page with the most common information requests. If you don't see the answer to your

 Short answer: Nope!

-Long answer: Still no. A preservative is "a substance added to a product to destroy or inhibit multiplication of microorganisms."
+A preservative is "a substance added to a product to destroy or inhibit multiplication of microorganisms."
 These microorganisms commonly pop up in products which have water as a primary ingredient (liquids, gels, etc.).
-As all of our products are solids or powders, we do not need to add a preservative to keep them shelf-stable.
-Yay!
-While you may notice occasional clumping of our Laundry Powder in really humid environments, this does not affect the effectiveness one bit.
+All of our products are solids or powders, thus we do not need to add a preservative to keep them shelf-stable.
+While you may notice occasional clumping of our Laundry Powder in really humid environments, this will not affect the effectiveness one bit.
 Simply break the clump apart and keep washing your clothes.

 I have a septic tank...
 Can I use your products?

 Yes - just avoid the Oxygen Brightener.
 There are no ingredients in any of our products that would interfere with the normal operation of your septic tank.
-We use all biodegradable ingredients, and no disinfectant or antimicrobials that could kill off the bacteria in the tank.
+We use all biodegradable ingredients, and no antimicrobials that could kill off the bacteria in the tank.
 The Oxygen Brightener is designed to kill microbes, however, so it's not a good choice for those using a septic tank.

 I have hard water...What do I do?

-Hard water is "hard" because of higher levels of dissolved minerals like calcium and magnesium (here's an awesome map of water harness levels across the US).
+Hard water is hard because of higher levels of dissolved minerals like Calcium and Magnesium.

-The reason we have Washing Soda (sodium bicarbonate) in our Laundry Powder is so it works with a variety of water conditions including the fight against hard water.
-Washing Soda acts as a "booster" because of its water softening effects: by softening the water, fewer Calcium and Magnesium ions interact with the soap in the detergent and therefore the soap can do its job to clean, rather than get caught up in soap scum and hard water deposits.
+The reason we use washing soda (sodium carbonate) in our Laundry Powder is so it works with a variety of water conditions including the fight against hard water.
+By softening the water, washing soda acts as a "booster" causing fewer Calcium and Magnesium ions to interact with the soap in the powder; therefore the soap can do its job to clean, rather than get caught up in soap scum and hard water deposits.

 Why doesn’t it foam up like regular detergent?

-Conventional detergent contains chemicals that are added especially to create these sudsy bubbles.
-They may look nice, but suds don’t do anything to get your clothes clean, so we skip them.
+Conventional detergent contains chemicals that are added to create these sudsy bubbles.
+Suds don’t do anything to get your clothes clean, so we skip them.
 As a bonus, this low-sudsing property makes this recipe great for using in High Efficiency (HE) washers!